-Client personas advanced our: customized storytelling, triggers for outreach, team efficiency, and a shorthand for business strategy and services.
-As our pool of clients grew, the personas took on greater variation and specificity.
+Client personas advanced our: segmentation, customized storytelling, triggers for outreach, team efficiency, and thinking around business strategy and services.
+As our pool of clients grew, personas took on greater variation and specificity.

 We use actual names, drawn from specific clients, though these names are not helpful to outsiders.
 (You don't know "Andy and Margo.")
-Key category segments include:
+Key top-level segments include:

-• First time homebuyers • Growing families • Empty nesters • Investors (several types) • Selling family home • Luxury • Seniors Educational materials
+• First time homebuyers • Growing families • Empty nesters • Investors (several types) • Selling family home • Luxury • Seniors Survey Design

 Senior research analyst, University of Washington

 Conducted research and program evaluation for Information and Communication Technology (ICT) projects in the context of International Development.
 In these “less developed” settings, qualitative research is the starting point.
 “What can be assumed” is rare.
 Development interventions are famously riddled with arrogance of donors and “outsiders” who do not appreciate the full context in which they are working.
-Primary funding came from Microsoft Community Affairs.
-We measured the impact of their "Unlimited Potential" grants to their worldwide network of telecenter grantees.
+We measured the impact of technology grants to NGO's worldwide and produced tightly written, relevant, and timely media in multiple formats.
+Primary funding came from Microsoft Community Affairs and the Bill & Melinda Gates Foundation.